SandroPadovan/extended_roar_server/INSTALL.md

 All scripts contained in this repository can only work if the required data can be found, i.e., the collected fingerprints need to be stored in a very specific way.

 ```
 FOLDER                                  DESCRIPTION

 fingerprints                            # The local folder containing all respective subdirectories.
 This folder and its children are not required to be located in this repository as long as the corresponding settings are correctly set.
 -- evaluation                           # The subfolder where the portion of fingerprints explicitly used only in accuracy computation is stored.
-The corresponding setting is called `EVALUATION_CSV_FOLDER_PATH`.
+The corresponding config option is called `evaluation_csv_folder_path`.
     -- infected-cX                      # Directory for all infected-behavior fingerprints belonging to ransomware configuration X. There should be one folder for every configuration.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
     -- normal                           # Directory for normal-behavior fingerprints.
 There should be exactly one such folder here.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- compression-cX                   # Directory for infected compression-behavior fingerprints.
+There should be one folder for every configuration.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- compression                      # Directory for compression-behavior fingerprints.
+There should be exactly one such folder here.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- installation-cX                  # Directory for infected installation-behavior fingerprints.
+There should be one folder for every configuration.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- installation                     # Directory for installation-behavior fingerprints.
+There should be exactly one such folder here.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- compression+installation+normal  # Directory including the concatenation of compression, installation and normal data.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- compression+normal               # Directory including the concatenation of compression and normal data.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
 -- training                             # The subfolder where all other fingerprints used during training will be stored.
-The corresponding setting is called `TRAINING_CSV_FOLDER_PATH`.
+The corresponding config option is called `training_csv_folder_path`.
     -- infected-cX                      # Directory for all infected-behavior fingerprints belonging to ransomware configuration X. There should be one folder for every configuration.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
     -- normal                           # Directory for normal-behavior fingerprints.
 There should be exactly one such folder here.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- compression-cX                   # Directory for infected compression-behavior fingerprints.
+There should be one folder for every configuration.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- compression                      # Directory for compression-behavior fingerprints.
+There should be exactly one such folder here.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- installation-cX                  # Directory for infected installation-behavior fingerprints.
+There should be one folder for every configuration.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- installation                     # Directory for installation-behavior fingerprints.
+There should be exactly one such folder here.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- compression+installation+normal  # Directory including the concatenation of compression, installation and normal data.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
+    -- compression+normal               # Directory including the concatenation of compression and normal data.
+        -- syscalls                     # Direcotry including the actual syscall fingerprint files.
 ```